MicrosoftDocs/entra-docs/docs/external-id/customers/concept-planning-your-solution.md

 - [Create an external tenant](how-to-create-external-tenant-portal.md) in the Microsoft Entra admin center.

-- If you don't already have a Microsoft Entra tenant and want to try Microsoft Entra External ID, we recommend using the [get started experience](https://aka.ms/ciam-free-trial?wt.mc_id=ciamcustomertenantfreetrial_linkclick_content_cnl) to start a free trial.
+- If you don't already have a Microsoft Entra tenant and want to try External ID, we recommend using the [get started experience](https://aka.ms/ciam-free-trial?wt.mc_id=ciamcustomertenantfreetrial_linkclick_content_cnl) to start a free trial.

 ## Step 2: Register your application

 :::image type="content" source="media/concept-planning-your-solution/overview-setup-step-2.png" alt-text="Diagram showing step 2 in the setup flow.":::

-Before your applications can interact with Microsoft Entra External ID, you need to register them in your external tenant.
+Before your applications can interact with External ID, you need to register them in your external tenant.
 Microsoft Entra ID performs identity and access management only for registered applications.
-[Registering your app](how-to-register-ciam-app.md) establishes a trust relationship and allows you to integrate your app with Microsoft Entra External ID.
+[Registering your app](how-to-register-ciam-app.md) establishes a trust relationship and allows you to integrate your app with External ID.

 Then, to complete the trust relationship between Microsoft Entra ID and your app, you update your application source code with the values assigned during app registration, such as the application (client) ID, directory (tenant) subdomain, and client secret.